hww/XiBus/README.md

+# XiBus Ξ

-Implementation of NuBus controller with Verilog
+Implementation of NuBus controller with Verilog for using with RiscV.

+Designed for integration with [PicoRV](https://github.com/cliffordwolf/picorv32)

 ## ToDo List